Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 - Alliance Global Partners @ $7.25/share as of 6/11/20

-However, the only way, seemingly, to realize that valuation and not have NMU linked to OMU is to separate the two operations, and to do it in a way where the burden of additional costs is minimized (i.e., rather than build out a new SG&A operations, SpinCo entity would enter into a Management Services Agreement with GORO to provide ongoing services provided by GORO with the exception of a separate CEO and Board of Directors)
+However, the only way, seemingly, to realize that level of valuation is to de-link the NMU's operations from the OMU's operations, and to do it in a way where the burden of additional costs is minimized.
+To do this, SpinCo, rather than building out a new SG&A operations, will enter into a Management Services Agreement with GORO to provide ongoing services from GORO to SpinCo with the exception of creating separate CEO and Board of Directors positions)

-It is my belief that independent advisors (e.g., investment banks, financial advisors) laid out the "trading multiple" scenarios for OMU and NMU to GORO’s management.
-This “trading multiple” overhang is one of three primary drivers in misunderstanding how the transaction "unlocks value" which has resulted in the deteriorating share price of GORO.
+It is my belief that independent advisors (e.g., investment banks & financial advisors) laid out the "trading multiple" scenarios for the OMU and the NMU to GORO’s management.
+This “trading multiple” overhang is one of three primary components in understanding how the SpinCo transaction will "unlock value" overcoming the deteriorating share price of GORO.

 The Age of Foolishness: Institutional Issues

-Another core driver in the share price depreciation, is a lack of discussion of the institutional investor side of the equation (i.e., institutional investors accounted for ~43% of the shareholder base as of June 30, 2020) which is one of the factors leading to recent divestiture of shares.
+Another core driver in the share price depreciation, is a lack of discussion of the institutional investor's side of the equation (i.e., institutional investors accounted for ~43% of the shareholder base as of June 30, 2020) which is one of the "temporary" factors leading to recent divestitures of shares.

 Many institutional investors simply will not or cannot hold OTCBB SpinCo shares due to considerations of:

 - Minimum market cap requirements